 The Stollery Outpatient Feeding and Swallowing Clinic provides consultation and assessment to children with feeding and swallowing concerns or dysphagia in the absence of an underlying developmental or neurological diagnosis.

 Concerns may be due to suspected or known anatomic/physiologic impairments of the mouth, throat, airway, or digestive system.
 The feeding and/or swallowing concerns may also be due to an underlying medical condition such as a cardiac, gastrointestinal, pulmonary, or oncology related diagnosis.

 - noisy breathing or airway congestion during and/or after feeding

 - hoarse/wet voice or throat clearing while eating or drinking

 - changes in color or state during feeding

 - frequent respiratory illnesses or pneumonia suggestive of pulmonary aspiration

 Once the referral is received, it is reviewed and triaged by the Speech-Language Pathologist.
 A parent questionnaire is then mailed to the family to be completed and returned prior to an appointment being scheduled.

-A Speech-Language Pathologist will complete the initial clinical feeding and swallowing evaluation and determine the need for further instrumental assessment (i.e., Videofluoroscopic Swallow Study (VFSS) or Fiberoptic Endoscopic Evaluation of Swallowing (FEES)).
+A Speech-Language Pathologist will complete the initial clinical feeding and swallowing evaluation and determine the need for further instrumental assessment (i.e., Videofluoroscopic Swallow Study (VFSS) or Flexible Endoscopic Evaluation of Swallowing (FEES)).
 Follow-up visits will be scheduled as required.

 Visit the PEAS (Pediatric Eating and Swallowing) website to find relevant information for families and care providers of children with an eating, feeding and swallowing disorder.